jump-dev/MathOptInterface.jl/docs/src/submodules/Test/overview.md

 ```

 !!! info
-    Make sure the function is agnoistic to the number type `T`!
+    Make sure the function is agnostic to the number type `T`!
 Don't assume it
     is a `Float64` capable solver!

 We also need to write a test for the test.
 Place this function immediately below